Exact Floquet dynamics of strongly damped driven quantum systems

 \paragraph*{Driven spin-boson model}

-We now show applications of our method to the driven spin-boson model beyond weak coupling.
+We now show applications of our method to the driven spin-boson model.
 This paradigmatic model consists of a single qubit driven via a time-periodic field and coupled to a non-interacting bosonic reservior, as in Eq.~\eqref{eq:Htot} \cite{Koski2018Jul,vonHorstig2024Jul,ivakhnenko2025Probing}.
 We choose specifically the coupling operator $S=\sigma_z$ and system Hamiltonian